Neojaltare/The-impact-of-the-social-context-on-the-development-of-secondary-hyperalgesia-an-experimental-study/README.md

 	•	While each script includes a brief description of its overall purpose, inline comments may be limited, and the code is not optimized for direct reuse.
 	•	The structure reflects how the analysis was performed in the original study.

-Feel free to open an issue if you have questions about using or understanding specific parts of the code.
+Feel free to contact the author if you have questions about using or understanding specific parts of the code.